FoodLinx/PortfolioProject/docs/models.md

 ## For Restaurant Meals
 This applies to restaurants who want to add meals to their catalogue
-- meal title
+- meal title typeof string
-- description
+- description typeof string
-- category
+- category typeof enum
-- price
+- price typeof number
-- image
+- image typeof string
+- readyforpickup with default value of false, should return true when a meal has been ordered.
+- hasbeendelivered with default value of false, returns true once delivery man pickups the order.

 will add more models as they come.
 Please make sure the input also gets validated.